-- 1. To fully appreciate the various techniques involved in production of vacuum, low temperatures which will benefit them to handle various instruments in a better way. - 2.
+- 1. To fully appreciate the various techniques involved in production of vacuum andlow temperatures, which will benefit the students to handle various instruments in a better way. - 2.
 To really understand the characteristics of instruments and analysis of errors will help them in interpreting the obtained data more efficiently.